alexveden/cython-dev-tools/README.md

 cd init_project

 # Initialize cython tools project files
-cytool initialize --include-samples --include-boilerplate --boilerplate_name=cytoolz
+cytool initialize . --include-samples --include-boilerplate --boilerplate-name=cytoolz

 # The initialize commands will setup a simple package with core code and tests at ./cytools dir
 # also at `cy_tools_sample` directory you can find samples